 Costs of Protectionism

 For instance, suppose that China can produce 10 toys and 10 appliances per hour, while the United States can produce only 3 appliances or 6 toys per hour.
 The United States has a comparative advantage in toys and can trade them with China for appliances.
-Without trade, the opportunity cost per appliance was 2 toys, but that cost can be reduced to 1 toy by trading with China.
+Without trade, the opportunity cost per appliance would be 2 toys, but that cost could be reduced to 1 toy by trading with China.